Raising Productivity Sustainably with Industrial Engineering

 How companies in the mechanical-engineering sector can protect themselves today and become stronger for tomorrow.
 Every company’s current situation and its resilience strongly depend on its product range, its operational efficiency, and the complexity of its supply chain.
 This white paper describes the three key challenges that confront businesses in the mechanical-engineering sector, both currently as well as in comparable crises in the future.
 This document will help you define a structured, pragmatic approach with which you can identify the correct fields of action in your situation and implement sets of actions quickly and successfully.Download

-Based on its decades of experience providing intensive guidance to SMEs and major companies, Ingenics AG believes that there are three main fields of action for the establishment of an industrial engineering system in businesses:
+Based on its decades of experience providing intensive guidance to SMEs and major companies, Ingenics Consulting believes that there are three main fields of action for the establishment of an industrial engineering system in businesses:

 - gauging the maturity of the industrial engineering system